pattyrodriguez/pattyrodriguez/README.md

 # 💫 About Me:
-💻Im BackEnd Developer with knowledge in Node.js, TypeScrypt, SQL and NoSQL databases.
-But I also have some knowledge in Angular (HTML-CSS-JavScript).<br>
+💻Im BackEnd Developer.
+Dog lover, book lover and passionate about code.<br>

 ## 🌐 Socials: